top of page

 Running an SME in Singapore means staying lean, efficient, and compliant — often without a full HR or legal team.
 In 2026, employment compliance becomes more demanding, with tighter enforcement on Work Permits, payroll, and fair employment practices by the Ministry of Manpower (MOM).
 If you employ foreign workers, manage local staff, or plan to hire this year, this checklist highlights what SMEs must do, where risks usually arise, and how to stay audit ready.
 Why 2026 Mat

-Tripartite Guidelines on Fair Employment Practices: What Singapore SMEs Need to Know
+Understanding the Tripartite Guidelines on Fair Employment Practices

 What Singapore Employers Need to Know About CPF Contribution Changes in 2026